zorgrian/ubitx/How_the_filters_should_work.md

 #### FILTERS FOR UBITX

-**The four harmonic filters use only three relays which are denoted as KT1, KT2 & KT3**
+**The four harmonic filters use only three relays which are denoted as KT1, KT2 & KT3** It is the states of these three relays, (ON/ OFF) in each case, that deturmins which filter is selected to have the PA signal passed though to ensure attenuation at appropriate frequencies.

 #### The four LPFs cover
 1. 21 - 30  MHz,